naston70/jeremys-it-lab/99.MISC/neil-anderson/QoS/QoS.md

 * DSCP is the preferred classification and marking method because the router can very quickly gather the information from a single byte in the IP header
 * If using another method, such as ACL or NBAR, this should be done as close to the source as possible and then a dscp value added

+#### Congestion Management

+- Queuing can be used to manage congestion on routers and switches
+- CBWFQ (Class Based Weighted Fair Queuing) gives bandwidth guarantees to specified traffic types
+- LLQ (Low Latency Queuing) is CBWFQ with a priority queue
+- Traffic in the priority queue is sent before other traffic

+#### MQC - Modular QoS CLI

+* Cisco QoS configuration uses the MQC - Modular QoS CLI
+* It has 3 main sections
+* Class Maps define the traffic to take an action on
+* Policy Maps take the action on that traffic
+* Service Policies apply the policy to an interface